Parameterized and Approximation Complexity of Partial VC Dimension

 We study identification problems in discrete structures.
 Consider a hypergraph (or set system) $H=(X,E)$, where $X$ is the vertex set and $E$ is a collection of hyperedges, that is, subsets of $X$.
 Given a subset $C\subseteq X$ of vertices, we say that two hyperedges of $E$ are \emph{distinguished} (or \emph{separated}) by $C$ if some element in $C$ belongs to exactly one of the two hyperedges.
 In this setting, one can tell apart the two distinguished hyperedges simply by comparing their intersections with $C$.
 Following this viewpoint, one may say that two hyperedges are related if they have the same intersection with $C$.
 This is clearly an equivalence relation, and one may determine the collection of equivalence classes induced by $C$: each such class corresponds to its own subset of $C$.
 Any two hyperedges belonging to distinct equivalence classes are then distinguished by $C$.
 We call these classes \emph{neighborhood equivalence classes}.
 In general, one naturally seeks to distinguish as many pairs of hyperedges as possible, using a small set $C$.

 It is a well-studied setting to ask for a maximum-size set $C$ such that $C$ induces all possible $2^{|C|}$ equivalence classes.
 In this case, $C$ is said to be \emph{shattered}.
 The maximum size of a shattered set in a hypergraph $H$ is called its \emph{Vapnis-\v{C}ervonenkis dimension} (VC dimension for short).
 This notion, introduced by Vapnis and \v{C}ervonenkis~\cite{VC71} arose in the context of statistical learning theory as a measure of the structural complexity of the data.
-It has since been widely used in discrete mathematics; see the references in the thesis~\cite{bousquet}.
+Hypergraphs of fixed VC dimension can be seen as special restrictions of \emph{covering arrays}, a type of combinatorial structure (see~\cite{covarr} for a survey).
+VC dimension has been widely used in discrete mathematics: see the references in the thesis~\cite{bousquet}.
 We have the following associated decision problem.

 \problemdec{\VCDIM}{A hypergraph $H=(X,E)$, and an integer $k$.}{Is there a shattered set $C\subseteq X$ of size at least $k$ in $H$?}